 Creating local copies of a Git repository stored elsewhere is a central part of the Git version control system.

-When you’re setting up a repository, the git clone command can be used to create a local copy of a repository stored elsewhere.
+The git clone command lets you create a local copy of a repository stored elsewhere.
 This copy is also referred to as a “clone.”

-In this tutorial, we’re going to explore the basics of the git clone command, how to clone a local and remote repository, and how to clone a bare repository.
-By the end of reading this tutorial, you’ll be an expert at cloning repositories using clone git command.
+In this tutorial, we’re going to explore the basics of the git clone command.
+We’ll discuss how to clone a local and remote repository, and how to clone a bare repository.

-Cloning a repository is typically a one-time action, after which point you’ll have all the code you need on your local machine stored within a repository.
+Cloning a repository is typically a one-time action.
+After you’ve cloned a repository, you’ll have all the code you need on your local machine to work with a Git repository.

 How to Use Git Clone

-The git clone command points to an existing Git repository and makes a clone of that repo in a new directory on your local machine.
+The git clone command creates a clone of an existing repository in a new directory on your local machine.
 When you clone a repository to your local machine, a new environment will be created where the code for the repo will be stored.

-We could use the following code to create a clone of the project:
+We could use the following command line operation to clone our project:

 git clone https://github.com/username/project-name.git cd project-name